Benezit Dictionary of Asian Artists Reference library

 Contributors are leading international scholars in economics and economic history and members of the editorial advisory board include Geoffrey Harcourt, Peter Groenewegen, Forrest Capie, Roger Backhouse, E.H.
 Lloyd, Noel Thompson, Tony Brewer, Geoffrey Gilbert, Keith Tribe, Leslie Clarkson, and Walter Eltis.

-A Dictionary of African Mythology Quick reference
+A Dictionary of Celtic Mythology Quick reference